yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/websockets.md

 ]
 ```

-You will receive this JSON in the first message on the WebSocket:
+This results in the following JSON in the first message on the
+WebSocket:

 ``` json
 {